enonic/old-xp-doc/doc/operations/linux-detail-service-install.rst

    Setting up a symbolic link from a fixed name to the current used version is recommended to be able to switch version without changing any scripts.
 ..

-   Here is a complete list of commands to install with alias ``xp`` pointing to the installed version:
+   Here is a complete list of commands to install with alias ``xp`` pointing to the installed version on Ubuntu:

    .. literalinclude:: code/service-install.sh
       :language: none